How to get started as a casino affiliate

 Legal, regulatory and compliance requirements

 Compliance is a primary risk area for casino affiliates.
 Start by mapping jurisdictional restrictions: which countries or states prohibit promotion, which require licensed operators, and which demand specific disclosures.
-Age restriction requirements, clear advertising copy limits, and the need to avoid targeting vulnerable groups must be accounted for at campaign planning.
+Age restriction requirements, clear advertising copy limits, and the need to avoid targeting vulnerable groups should be addressed before campaign concepts are approved.

 Affiliates should also respect brand and network-specific constraints such as geo-blocking, limits on bonus language, and approved creative lists.
-Work with legal counsel or program compliance teams to interpret rules and maintain records of approvals for creatives and landing pages before launch.
+Work with legal counsel or program compliance teams to interpret rules and maintain records of approvals for creatives, landing pages, and traffic sources before launch.

 Choosing the right affiliate program

-Selecting a program is tactical and strategic.
+Selecting a program is both tactical and strategic.
 Key evaluation criteria include the program’s reputation and reliability, clarity of commission structures, transparency and timeliness of reporting, and the quality of marketing assets provided.
-Programs that offer clear SLA-backed reporting and timely payments reduce operational friction.
+Programs that offer clear reporting expectations and timely payments reduce operational friction.

 Assess support resources such as compliance guidance, creative libraries, and responsiveness of the affiliate manager.
-Payment methods, minimum thresholds, and fraud mitigation policies are practical items to compare when shortlisting partners.
+Payment methods, minimum thresholds, traffic restrictions, and fraud mitigation policies are practical items to compare when shortlisting partners.

 Audience and niche selection (B2B marketing perspective)